car251290/Js-HTML-CSS-classes/README.md

 3. A date

 # Jquery
-for getting elements in the HTML and display it, it will be necesary the know some basics on the JQUERY
+for getting elements in the HTML and displaying it, it will be necessary the know some basics of the JQUERY

 # Boostrap
 Customize everything with Sass
-Bootstrap utilizes Sass for a modular and customizable architecture.
-Import only the components you need, enable global options like gradients and shadows, and write your own CSS with our variables, maps, functions, and mixins.
+Bootstrap utilizes Sass for modular and customizable architecture.
+Import only the components you need, enable global options like gradients and shadows and write your own CSS with our variables, maps, functions, and mixins.

+# Tailawind CSS